 Also available of Meat Fer Manners is The Lost Levels album Byebyeland.

-A few months back Sam Coe and the Long Shadows released and launched their album Full Moon at OPEN, and the lovely Jess Morgan has released new single Blue Jay.
+A few months back Sam Coe and the Long Shadows released and launched their album Full Moon at OPEN, and the lovely Jess Morgan has released new single Blue Jay, and recently (update!)
+Familiar Shoulders.

 Ever productive, Jess has already released a subsequent single, the gorgeous Leytonstone, also on Spotify.